Fact check: Disinformation's impact on the US election – DW – 11/07/2024

 Fact check: Disinformation's impact on the US electionNovember 7, 2024

 The US presidential election campaign was fueled by false and misleading claims swirling on social media, targeting both presidential candidates.
 The main narratives against Democratic candidate Kamala Harris were that she allegedly worked as a prostitute, or that she ran over a little girl with a car.
-The Republican candidate Donald Trump had been hit with claims such as that he was allegedly sitting on an incontinence pad during a talk show.
+The Republican candidate Donald Trump was also hit with many claims, including one that said he was allegedly sitting on an incontinence pad during a talk show.

-However, the volume of disinformation against Harris far exceeds that against Trump, experts said well before the elections.
+However, the volume of disinformation against Harris far exceeded that against Trump, experts said well before November 5.

 With disinformation on the rise, false information was spread by players within the US as well as foreign actors trying to interfere in the election.